 The accompanying unaudited consolidated condensed financial statements have been prepared by the Company in accordance with accounting principles generally accepted in the United States and with the instructions to Form 10-Q and Article 10 of Regulation S-X of the Securities and Exchange Commission.
 Accordingly, they do not include all the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
-In the opinion of management, the accompanying unaudited consolidated condensed financial statements contain all adjustments, consisting of adjustments of a normal recurring nature necessary to present fairly the Company's financial position, results of operations and cash flows.
-The results of operations for interim periods are not necessarily indicative of the results that may be expected for a full year.
+In the opinion of management, the accompanying unaudited consolidated condensed financial statements contain all adjustments, consisting of adjustments of a normal recurring nature necessarily present fairly the Company's financial position, results of operations and cash flows.
+The results of the results that may be expected for a full year.
 These statements should be read in conjunction with the consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended October 31, 2020.